 - First, open the glove compartment

 - Pull out the glove compartment by firmly pressing the left side toward an inner section

-- Look for a device with a rubber yellow cap on it
+- Look for a device with a red button or yellow rubber cap

-- Push the rubber yellow cap on inertia switch
+- Push the rubber cap button on the inertia switch

 Emergency Fuel Shut Off Switch Location on Other Cars

-On Ford, Peugeot, VW, Citroen, Vauxhall, Subaru, Renault, Toyota and Mazda, inertia switch location is usually on one of the following two hidden places:
+On Ford, Peugeot, VW, Citroen, Vauxhall, Subaru, Renault, Toyota, and Mazda, inertia switch location is usually in one of the following two hidden places: